-However, there will be no stop to consumption until the world runs of fossil fuel, which might happen sooner than you think.
+However, there will be no stop to consumption until the world runs out of fossil fuel, which might happen sooner than you think.
 Many predict that we will reach the peak in 2033.

 If you want to make big money in the coming years, borrow at the ultra-low rates, and bet on commodities.

 The newest rage in Oil & Gas is the acquisition of natural gas via fracking, which is extremely damaging to the water supply.
-This much is clear, coal, oil, and gas are polluting the world; selling out future generations for cost and convenience sake.
+This much is clear: coal, oil, and gas are polluting the world; selling out future generations for cost and convenience’s sake.
 This is why renewable energy is so critical for mankind to continue to innovate, iterate and improve so that we can stop destroying the earth we depend upon.

 Diminishing clean food and water supplies

-As the world becomes ever more crowded and polluted, there will obviously be increased pressure on the availability of clean food and water.
+As the world becomes ever-more crowded and polluted, there will obviously be increased pressure on the availability of clean food and water.
 I’ve talked about the importance of clean food and water here and I’m not alone in this sentiment.
 When I have the chance to chat with international investors like Tim Staermose, I routinely pick their mind on this issue, and we all concur that there will be a dramatic demand for organic food and potable water.

 Others stateside feel the same way.
 That’s why the ‘survivalist’ mentality, homesteading, and rainwater harvesting is all the rage these days.
 And for good reason.